Synthetixio/js-monorepo/v3/docs/docs/protocol/technical-reference/smart-contracts.md

 function cleanExpiredLocks(uint128 accountId, address collateralType, uint256 offset, uint256 items) external
 ```

 Clean expired locks from locked collateral arrays for an account/collateral type.
 It includes offset and items to prevent gas exhaustion.
-If both, offset and items, are 0 it will traverse the whole array (unlimited)
+If both, offset and items, are 0 it will traverse the whole array (unlimited).

-DEPENDENT ON 305

 #### createLock